AnneJ17/android-cheat-sheet/README.md

   Adapters acts like a bridge that connects two incompatible classes to work together.
 Some types of adapters are
     - BaseAdapter: abstract class which implements ListAdapter and SpinnerAdapter Interface.
 Hence, we may use it for implementing both ListView and Spinner.
     - CursorAdapter: more appropriate when there is a database because it does not load all the records as ArrayAdapter.
-It loads only the visible records, or the records you are querying,
+It loads only the visible records, or the records you are querying
     - Array Adapter - Simple adapter where we pass context, layout, data
     - FragmentPageAdapter - ViewPager
-    - RecyclerView adapter -
+    - RecyclerView adapter

 * **Shared Preference and Sqlite**